ivanp7/archipelago/README.md

 Ensure that `archi` is installed in your system path so the kernel can locate it when executing `.archi` files.

-# Doxygen ocumentation
+# Doxygen Documentation

 Doxygen documentation is available at `/doxygen` subdirectory.
 To build it, run `make`.

-# How to build
+# How to Build

 0. go to the repository root directory;
 1. (optional) export environmental variables to control behavior of `configure.py` (see accepted environmental variables in the script);
 2. run `configure.py` to generate `build.ninja`;
 3. run `ninja` to build the project.

-# Build dependencies
+# Build Dependencies

 * [ninja](https://ninja-build.org/) -- build system

 # Dependencies

 * [glibc](https://www.gnu.org/software/libc/) -- POSIX; argument parsing with [argp](https://www.gnu.org/software/libc/manual/html_node/Argp.html).

+# Stuff to Do

+* Improve documentation comments, write documentation pages

 # License